Japan’s winter is one of its most beautiful yet overlooked aspects.

 Truly get away into the deep secluded wilderness of the traditional Sukayu Onsen.
 Located in the Hakkoda Mountains, this retreat is one of the snowiest places on earth and is a skier’s paradise from December through February.

-Where better for snow bunnies to relax after a long day than in the hyperbolic Senninburo (“Bath of 1,000 Bathers”) is the main attraction, a traditional konyoku bath made of cypress wood so big it can fit…well, not quite a thousand people but about 150.
+Where better for snow bunnies to relax after a long day than in the hyperbolic Senninburo (“Bath of 1,000 Bathers”) is the main attraction, a traditional konyoku bath made of beech wood so big it can fit…well, not quite a thousand people but about 150.
 Thankfully it’s not usually that crowded, but this gigantic, wooden bath is truly something to behold.

 Situated in Japan’s northernmost and coldest prefecture is Noboribetsu.
 Hokkaido’s most famous hot spring resort is as beautiful as it is surreal.
 Overlooking a landscape known as Jigokudani, “Hell Valley”, this volcanic valley is a patchwork of rust-colored hills, bubbling pits, smoking craters, and — best of all — piping hot onsen.